-Monofilament very inexpensive, so if you’re on a budget, do start with monofilament, don’t spend a whole lot of money on braids or anything.
+Monofilament is very inexpensive, so if you’re on a budget, do start with monofilament, don’t spend a whole lot of money on braids or anything.
 Monofilament has been around since the ’30s.
 It should not be advanced; however, it’s a reliable “jack of all trades” and remains the most common line out there.
 Monofilament is floated, which is great for the topwater.

 If you’re fishing open water or topwater, you can need your line to float up; you don’t want your line to pull your bait down into the water.
-Monofilament is excellent; perhaps you want to throw a crankbait and keeps it up in the water.
+Monofilament is excellent; perhaps you want to throw a crankbait and keep it up in the water.
 You can throw monofilament; it’ll help keep that log up.

 Monofilament is absorbed water, so it may be a disadvantage because you can lose a lot of properties as well as you can lose some strength to it.
-A monofilament is a fancy approach of fishing with a “single thread.”
+A monofilament is a fancy approach to fishing with a “single thread.”
 One piece of plastic, sometimes nylon, that’s stretched and set into a thin tube.

 Characteristics Of Monofilament Fishing Line

 - Floats are a great choice for throwing topwater.

 - Mono has a lot of stretches.